 Pick-up tube damaged

-- If air is allowed to enter the chemical pick-up tube, the chemical suction will decrease.
+- Suction will decrease if air is allowed to enter the chemical pick-up tube.